-Many businesses have already claimed their GMB page, but haven’t used it to its full potential.
+Many businesses have already claimed their Google My Business listing page, but haven’t used it to its full potential.
 That’s a mistake!
 GMB is a fantastic resource for generating relevant exposure for your business.
-And more importantly, making sure prospective buyers know about the quality of your work!
+And, more importantly, make sure prospective buyers know about the quality of your work!

 In this article, we’ll look at six ways that getting customer reviews on GMB will help you grow your business.

 Google can send a LOT of local business your way.
 But for them to put you at the top of the search rankings, they need to feel comfortable with your business.
 They don’t want to be perceived as recommending a business that doesn’t deliver quality results.
 Even if the end solution really has nothing to do with Google.
 That makes sense, right!?

 But when you think about it, there’s no way for Google’s algorithm to know who is talented at their job and who isn’t.
 For example, a good haircut is pretty subjective, and Google’s AI is a long way from omniscience.

 But what Google CAN do is identify and synthesize trust signals created by regular people who are going about their lives.
 For local search results, Google relies on customer reviews.
 In other words, a positive review from a customer 👨🏿🦱 signals to Google that you are a trustworthy service provider.
 The more positive signals you accumulate, the more likely Google is to recommend your solutions.